hivemq/hivemq-testcontainer/readme.md

 ## Contributing

-If you want to contribute to HiveMQ MQTT Client, see the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the HiveMQ Testcontainer, see the [contribution guidelines](CONTRIBUTING.md).

 ## License

-HiveMQ MQTT Client is licensed under the `APACHE LICENSE, VERSION 2.0`.
+The HiveMQ Testcontainer is licensed under the `APACHE LICENSE, VERSION 2.0`.
 A copy of the license can be found [here](LICENSE).